Principal Investigator

 GRADUATE STUDENT

-Amber (she/her) is a 6th year MSTP student and 4th year PhD candidate in the Development, Stem Cell, and Regenerative Medicine program at UC.
+Amber (she/her) is a 7th year MSTP student and 5th year PhD candidate in the Development, Stem Cell, and Regenerative Medicine program at UC.
 She is interested in tissue engineering and regenerative medicine, utilizing injury models such as influenza to elucidate alveolar organoid structure and regeneration.
-Outside of science, she enjoys baking, going to the local farmer’s market, and spending time with family.
+Outside of science, she likes baking, going to the local farmer’s market, and spending time with family.

 -